-It’s all about breathing, slowing down and taking a deep breath and it will all work out guys so hit that subscribe button.
+It is all about breathing, slowing down and taking a deep breath and it will all work out guys so hit that subscribe button to this blog.
 I hope this helps.
 I could have gotten into more detail but you probably got the gist of it, of what happened in my life with intimate relationships so share your story if you want.
 This is an open place and I love you guys and hang in there.

 Here are more Resources for Asperger’s and Addiction to help your health!